zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </tbody>
 </table>

-#### Sets the Voice Position of the Remote user (setRemoteVoicePosition)
+#### Sets the Playback Position and Volume of the Audio Effects Sent from the Remote User (setRemoteVoicePosition)

 ```
 - (int)setRemoteVoicePosition:(int)uid pan:(double)pan gain:(double)gain;
 ```

-This method sets the voice position of the remote user.
+This method sets the playback position and volume of the audio effects sent from the remote user.

-> This API is valid only for earphones, and is invalid when the speakerphone is enabled.
+> This method is valid only for earphones and is invalid when the speakerphone is enabled.

 <table>
 <colgroup>